 Neurofeedback is a subdivision of biofeedback, a type of brain training that helps improve the brain’s functions.
 During a neurofeedback session, electrodes are applied to the scalp so that we can listen to brainwave activity.
-We do this for about a half hour.
-We show the frequencies to the client so that they can see their brainwave patterns.
+We do this for about a half-hour.
+We show the frequencies to the client, so they can see their brainwave patterns.
 Some frequencies we want to encourage.
 Others, we want to discourage.

 What are the Benefits of Neurofeedback Treatment?

 As science continues to uncover more about the brain and its ability to readapt, our treatment center in Agoura Hills believes that neurofeedback therapy is a powerful tool.
-Here are some of the benefits to this treatment.
+Here are some benefits of this treatment.

 - Non-invasive.
 Neurofeedback is completely safe.
 NO electricity enters the brain.